como-usar-mysql-con-nodejs

 MariaDB and MySQL are widely known as some of the most popular relational database management systems.

-Connecting a Node.js application to a MySQL database is a common and frequent task for many projects.
+Connecting a Node.js application to a MySQL database is a common and very frequent task for many projects.

-How to connect Node.js to MySQL
+How to Connect Node.js to MySQL

 npm install mysql2